 Any reports of sexual misconduct towards or of a minor MUST be reported directly to campus safety and security and/or the Portland Police Bureau immediately.
 There are no exceptions to this policy.

 Harassment or discrimination in violation of this policy by students, faculty, staff, administrators, board members, and other employees or non-employees, including vendors and visitors, is specifically prohibited.
 Any reports of potential violation of this policy will be reviewed, regardless of the status of the reporter (heretofore: “complainant”) or the alleged harasser (heretofore: “respondent”).
-Retaliation against any individual who in good faith brings a complaint to the attention of the College and/or who participates in investigations regarding such complaints is also expressly prohibited.
+Retaliation against any individual who in good faith brings a complaint to the attention of the University and/or who participates in investigations regarding such complaints is also expressly prohibited.

 In situations where an NUNM community member suspects that discrimination or harassment may be occurring, even when no one has made an individual complaint, NUNM will investigate the matter, and any findings of discrimination or harassment could result in disciplinary sanctions.